cerner/fhir.cerner.com/content/millennium/r4/clinical/request-and-response/communication.md

     GET /Communication?:parameters

-_Implementation Notes_
+_Notes_

-* The Content of a communication will be returned through the binary resource.
+* The Content of a Communication will be returned through the binary resource.
 A reference to the payload will be provided in the Payload section.
 * Only 1000 elements max will be returned based on the date range.

 ### Authorization Types